Once you make the decision to start your business, one of the most important next steps is getting your financial strategies in place.

 From the time you make that first sale, you will need to know how you will accept payments.
 Of course, the customer can pay with cash or check if local.

-But if you are an Internet business and when local sales increase, you will need a way to accept payments other than cask or check.
+But if you are an Internet business and when local sales increase, you will need a way to accept payments other than cash or check.
 You can establish a merchant account with your bank or another provider.
 A merchant account is a type of bank account that allows your business to accept credit card payments from customers.
 Paypal is probably one of the easiest providers in the beginning.
 There are also companies like Stripe, Google Payments, among others that are relatively easy to set up and use.
 Their rates run about 2.9% plus 30 cents per transaction but there are no monthly fees and other charges that really increase your total cost per transaction with many merchant accounts.
 Your online shopping cart provider will most likely have recommendations and ways that you can compare the various services.

 Register with your State Department of Revenue for Sales Tax Collection